 There is significantly more information on all services and commands of macOS than on most websites and books that I have gotten my hands on up to now.

-There are also detailed descriptions of utilities such as the console or the activity monitor, which explain, among other things, how to troubleshoot with the activity monitor and what information can be found in the individual tables.
+Via utilities like the console or the Activity indicator there are also detailed descriptions that explain, among other things, how to troubleshoot the activity display and what information can be found in the individual tables.

 A lot of work for which extra software would usually be used are explained in various chapters with terminal commands.
 Some examples: